bghira/SimpleTuner/TUTORIAL.md

 Options:

+- InternVL2 is the best option - it is very large however, and will be slow.
+This is best for smaller sets.
+- Florence2 is likely the fastest and lightest weight, but some people really take a disliking to its outputs.
-- BLIP3 is currently the best option, as it follows instruction prompts very well and produces prompts comparable to CogVLM with fewer hallucinations.
+- BLIP3 is currently the best lightweight model that follows instruction prompts very well and produces prompts comparable to CogVLM with fewer hallucinations.
 - T5 Flan and BLIP2 produce mediocre captions; it can be very slow and resource hungry.
 - LLaVA produces acceptable captions but misses subtle details.
   - It is better than BLIP, can sometimes read text but invents details and speculates.
   - Follows instruction templates better than CogVLM and BLIP.
-- CogVLM produces sterile but accurate captions and requires the most time/resources.
+- CogVLM produces sterile but accurate captions and required the most time/resources until InternVL2 was integrated.
   - It still speculates, especially when given long instruct queries.
   - It does not follow instruct queries very well.